redelivre/redelivre/src/wp-content/plugins/sharepress/readme.txt

 E-mail based tech support is available to Pro customers.
 All you have to do is [buy a key](https://getsharepress.com/?utm_source=wordpress.org&utm_medium=app-store&utm_campaign=get-support).

 == Changelog ==

+= 2.2.20 =
+* Fixed: facebook cache buster the old one is behind a login now!
+Uses api call.
+* Added: a link to the posts editing page to kick the facebook linter for a published post
+* Fixed: a couple of og:meta bugs
+* Compatible with WordPress 3.7.1

+= 2.2.19 =
+* Version bump: compatible with WordPress 3.7
+* Note: though we increased og:image image size in version 2.2.18, the Facebook API appears to only use small thumbnails for links posted this way; but rest assured we'll be prepared to support larger images if and when Zuck changes his mind... which happens all the time.

 = 2.2.18 =
 * Take advantage of new, larger image sizes in Facebook posts